florian-asche/RaspberryPiStreamingCamera/README.md

 This project is meant to be very secure, therefore we renounce e.g. on a web interface, which whould provides an attack area.

 ## Build:
 The Build on Travis-CI failed due to missing binfmt-support.
-Iam now using my own Build System.
+I am now using my own Build System.

 ## Used Software by this project:
 * Raspbian Jessie (minmal) image.